Can Acne Be A Symptom Of ADHD?

 How To Find Out If Your Acne Is Caused By ADHD

-First of all, Gupta recommends that those suffering from acne should be screened for ADHD particularly if they complain about the classic symptoms, which are usually having trouble paying attention and the tendency to be impulsive.
+First of all, Gupta recommends that those suffering from acne should be screened for ADHD particularly if they complain about the classic symptoms2, which are usually having trouble paying attention and the tendency to be impulsive.

 In fact, these classic symptoms may be the only distinguishable symptoms between those who suffer from ADHD-related acne and regular acne.
 The children and teenagers who suffer from acne and ADHD externally look no different than those who do not have ADHD-related acne.
-The only way to find the correlation between the two afflictions is determined by whether they admit to having trouble concentrating in school or not.
+The only way to find the correlation between the two afflictions is determined by whether they admit to having trouble concentrating in school3 or not.